Maisabdalrazeq/reading-notes/reading-notes.md

 *People with growth mindsets believe that intelligence, and qualities we’re born with are just the foundation for future development.
 They can be improved through learning and hard work.*

+ **Here are some tips on transitioning from a fixed to growth mindset..**

+ * View challenges as opportunities.

+* Try different learning tactics.

+* Take risks in front of others.